-MBoSC has partnered with land manager California Department of Forestry and Fire Protection (CAL FIRE) to build a four mile flow trail in Soquel Demonstration State Forest (SDSF).
-The objectives of this project are to promote mountain biking by creating a progressive trail that can be enjoyed by riders of all ages and ability level, and to increase the diversity of riding opportunities, demonstrate innovative and sustainable trail building design and techniques, and provide a model for other land managers for similar types of projects.
+The SDSF Flow Trail was built in partnership with land manager California Department of Forestry and Fire Protection (CAL FIRE) SDSF.
+The objectives of this project were to promote mountain biking by creating a progressive trail that can be enjoyed by riders of all ages and ability level, and to increase the diversity of riding opportunities, demonstrate innovative and sustainable trail building design and techniques, and provide a model for other land managers for similar types of projects.

-ALL ABILITIES | The flow trail’s design will allow for a wide range of skill levels, providing more opportunities for riders of all abilities to enjoy mountain biking at Demo.
-The rollers, tabletops and built features will be designed in a progressive manner, rollable by novices —or with ride-around options—but taking on a different characteristic when ridden with speed and style by intermediate to advanced riders.
+Built specifically for mountain bikes, a flow trail emphasizes speed and rhythm, featuring berms, rollers, jumps and other features that are designed in a way that uses the rider’s momentum to minimize pedaling and braking (think downhill pump track).
+The trail’s design allows for a wide range of skill levels, providing more opportunities for riders of all abilities to enjoy mountain biking at SDSF.
+The berms, rollers and tabletops were designed in a progressive manner, rollable by those new to such features—or with ride-around options—but taking on a different characteristic when ridden with speed and style by more advanced riders.

-BENEFIT TO COMMUNITY & BEYOND | The flow trail at SDSF is the first of its kind on public lands in the greater San Francisco Bay Area.
-This type of progressive trail is extremely popular with mountain bikers, and will attract riders from near and far.
-MBoSC believes that significant long-term benefits can be realized not only in the Santa Cruz mountains vicinity, but also on a statewide and regional scale by showcasing the benefits of modern trail construction techniques.
-The flow trail will demonstrate the viability of providing mountain biking trails that are intentionally built to be fun and safe while protecting natural and cultural resources.
+The SDSF Flow Trail is the first of its kind on public lands in the greater San Francisco Bay Area.
+This type of progressive trail is extremely popular with mountain bikers, and is sought after by riders near and far.
+By employing and showcasing modern trail construction techniques, significant long-term benefits are realized not only in the local area, but also statewide and regionally.
+Additionally, the trail demonstrates the viability of providing mountain biking trails that are intentionally built to be fun and safe while protecting natural and cultural resources.